kachick/lishogi-dev/README.md

 I want similar solution like [lichess-org/lila-docker](https://github.com/lichess-org/lila-docker) in lishogi, but I couldn't find anything.\
 So started this project, I want to prefer nix as much as possible instead of docker way.

-In this repo, set up the dependencies with nix and flake except MongoDB.\
+In this repo, set up the dependencies with nix and flake, except for data stores like MongoDB and Redis.
-MongoDB uses SSPL, the license is not free.
-So cachix does not have the binary cache.
-Always build from source took a lot of time.\
-Reluctantly, Mongo will run in a container, but it will not use docker and docker-compose, it will only use [sylabs/singularity](https://github.com/sylabs/singularity) for that.
+Mongo and Redis will run in a container, but it will not use docker and docker-compose, it will only use [sylabs/singularity](https://github.com/sylabs/singularity) for that.